tejada7/Java-Certification/OCP_Java21.md

 # Java 21 Oracle Certified Professional study notes

 ### Virtual Threads
-They are lightweight daemon threads that sit on top of platform threads, they can be initialized via:
+They are lightweight daemon threads that sit on top of platform threads (to be more accurate, they are executed on top of carrier threads, which are essentially threads from the Fork/Join Pool framework), they can be initialized via:
 ```java
 Thread thread = Thread.ofVirtual()
         .start(() -> {